Integrative-Transcriptomics/TSSpredator2.0-rtd/docs/source/example1.rst

 .. _example1:

-Quick step-by-step guide to use TSSpredator with the second example data provided at `website
+Quick step-by-step guide to use TSSpredator with the example data provided `here
 <https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/lehrstuehle/integrative-transkriptomik/software/tsspredator/>`_.
-The example data provided here is the S. aureus data comparing wildtype and a knockout mutant.
+This data is the S. aureus data comparing wildtype and a knockout mutant.

 1. Open a Terminal and navigate to the folder with the TSSpredator jar file.
 Type: